-Citizens, today it is my privilege to educate you on one of the least-known ethnic groups in the World – the so-called “mountain Jews” of Azerbaijan!
+Citizens, today it is my privilege to educate you on one of the least-known ethnic groups in the World – the so-called “mountain Jews” of Azerbaijan and their famous recipe for Khoyagusht!

 Mountain Jews or Caucasus Jews (Azerbaijani: Dağ Yəhudiləri, Hebrew: יהודי קווקז Yehudey Kavkaz or יהודי ההרים Yehudey he-Harim, Russian: Горские евреи, translit.
 Gorskie Yevrey) are Jews of the eastern and northern Caucasus, mainly Azerbaijan, Chechnya, Dagestan and Ingushetia.
 They are the descendants of Persian Jews from Iran.